cpetrich/counterfeit_DS18B20/README.md

 * Does not return data on undocumented function codes 0x68 and 0x93, \[5\].
 * Default alarm register settings differ from Family A1 (``0x55`` and ``0xAA``) \[5\].
 * Contains a large buffer capacitor such that a 100 ms power cycle is too short to reset the scratchpad register, \[5\].
-* A sample of 27 sensors had an average temperature offset of -0.22 °C at 0 °C with a spread compared to other Families \[5\].
+* A sample of 27 sensors had an average temperature offset of -0.22 °C at 0 °C with a spread comparable to other Families \[5\].
 Noise of individual sensors was comparable to sensors of other Families \[5\].
 * Polling after function code 0x44 indicates approx. 227-293 ms for a 12-bit temperature conversion and proportionally less at lower resolution \[5\].
 * Sensor indicates when in parasitic power mode, temperature conversion in parasitic power mode is working (based on cursory test) \[5\].